-Present-day scholars regard the legend of Pope Joan as merely the work of fiction, little more than a myth to explain certain existing customs, however the alluring idea of a secretive female pope continues to persist and even has its champions.
-Presently, a pair of German scholars are apparently searching for any coinage from this period which might point toward Pope Joan.
+Present-day scholars regard the legend of Pope Joan as merely the work of fiction, little more than a myth to explain the existence of certain customs, however the alluring idea of a secretive female pope continues to persist and even has its champions.
+Presently, a pair of German scholars are apparently searching for coinage from this period under the hopes that it might point toward Pope Joan.
 In the past, a statue commemorating Pope Joan once stood along the procession road between St. Peter’s and the Lateran not far from the Colosseum.
 It displayed a woman draped in papal cloth carrying a baby.
 The statue was observed by a great many travelers.
-However, today the statue has long since disappeared from the streets of Rome.
+However, today the statue has long since disappeared.
 Perhaps it was removed in 1480 by Pope Sixtus IV who is believed to have tossed the statue into the Tiber.

 Despite being a tantalizing story, Pope Joan almost assuredly never existed.
-No contemporaneous historian has ever made mention of her, and in fact her brief biography had only begun to emerge some four hundred years after her supposed death.
-The likely story is that a band of disgruntled monks sought to besmirch the church and fabricated a legend.
+No contemporaneous historian has ever made mention of her, and in fact, her brief biography had only begun to emerge some four hundred years after her supposed death.
+The likely story is that a band of disgruntled monks sought to besmirch the church with a fabricated legend.
 Of the Pope Joan saga, John Julius Norwich characterized it as one of the “hoariest canards in papal history” (64).

 For this reading I used John Julius Norwich’s 2011 single volume history of the papacy Absolute Monarchs: A History of the Papacy and Diarmaid MacCulloch’s 2009 work of popular history, Christianity: The First Three Thousand Years.